rahul0705/rahul0705.github.io/src/content/blog/2013-04-01-learning-racetrack.md

 #### Decisions

 We decided to create a simple Android application.
 The application ask you user to convert a binary number to a decimal number.
 Then it would give feedback on whether the user answered convert the number correctly.
 The application interfaced with the default Android keyboard to ask the user for input.
-Whenever the use pressed done on the keyboard the typed answer was evaluated and a Toast pop-up with the words “You are right” or “You are wrong” were displayed to the user.
+Whenever the use pressed done on the keyboard the typed answer was evaluated and a Toast pop-up with the words "You are right" or "You are wrong" were displayed to the user.
 We used a Toast pop-up vs a dialog pop-up to give feedback to the user so that no response is needed from the user to continue to the next questions.

 #### Reflections